RolfKoenders/image-processing-service/README.md

 Simple API layer written in [node.js](https://nodejs.org/en/).
 This is the API where the submitted form will end up.

 ### Worker
 The worker which is going to process the images and takes care of resizing them.
-Since there is no reconnect mechanism in place there is a chance that the worker container is in exitted state.
-With the command `docker-compose restart worker` its possible to bring him to life.